electricalgorithm/vectofil/README.md

 ![Demo Screenshot](https://raw.githubusercontent.com/electricalgorithm/vectofil/main/doc/Screenshots/SS-11122021-1.png)

-For the demonstration, check out Results directory, or [see the (older version of) GUI on YouTube](https://www.youtube.com/watch?v=pXBCrB0VlLY).
+For the demonstration, check out Results directory, or [see the GUI and working principle on YouTube](https://youtu.be/Bp7VDjBYcBw).

 ### What we will add?